-Home / Community / Featured / Skate Your Way Through Winter!
+Home / Family Fun by Season / Holiday Season Archive / Skate Your Way Through Winter!
 Ice Rinks All Around the Main Line

 Skate Your Way Through Winter!
 Ice Rinks All Around the Main Line

 Winter means all things frozen!
-Bundle up and hit the ice with your littles, be they figure-eight experts, freestyle bladers, or newbies.
+Bundle up and hit the ice with your littles, whether they're figure-eight experts, freestyle bladers, or newbies.

 Winter traditions like sledding, snowball fights, and ice-skating are centuries old for one reason: they’re fun!
-A great way to stay warm and active, and to keep your fun factor to a maximum, ice rinks are prime spots for birthday parties, learning new skills, or just afternoons of sheer, gliding joy with the family.
+A great way to stay warm and active, ice rinks are prime spots for birthday parties, learning new skills, or just afternoons of sheer joy with the family.
 Get your kids out on the ice this winter (or even year-round!) at these family-oriented local rinks.

 The Campus Ice Rink

-The Campus of Chester County, 4533 Lincoln Highway, Downingtown
+The Campus of Chester County, 4533 W. Lincoln Highway, Downingtown

 Established in 2022, the Campus of Chester County is an expansive family activity complex situated on 26 woodland acres.
-The campus includes a turf field, outdoor swimming pool, climbing tower, play structure, a cafe — and an ice rink!
+The Campus includes a turf field, outdoor swimming pool, climbing tower, play structure, a cafe — and an ice rink!
 On the weekends, the ice rink hosts public skating with music, food available for purchase, and fun!
-Visit The Campus’ public skating page to find out hours, as well as admission and skate rental cost.
+Visit The Campus’ public skating page for information on hours, admission, and skate rental cost.

 Center Ice of Oaks